 Technology professionals have many opportunities to choose from in the current job market.
-Whether you are an analyst, engineer, developer, lead, manager etc., your next move begins with a resume review and action plan (e.g., how you will go from one project to another).
+Whether you are an analyst, engineer, developer, lead, manager, etc., your next move begins with a resume review and action plan (e.g., how you will go from one project to another).

 Job seekers must also prepare for increased competition within their respective fields.
 And although a well-designed resume will garner attention from a talent manager, the interview process requires more preparation and strategy.

-As the job seeker, some factors are under your control during the interview process, others are not.
+As the job seeker, some factors are under your control during the interview process; others are not.
 According to our team of IT talent managers, preparation is crucial for a successful interview experience.
 Those who show initiative and take their interviews seriously receive more attention than those who don’t show extra effort.
 The individuals who perform well don’t minimize the hiring process.
 Additionally, they embrace the details, stand out, and communicate why they are the best fit for the position and organization.

 The Carrera Agency Model — People First

-Since 2002, the placement of technology professionals in key project and management consulting roles has remained most important to The Carrera Agency.
+Since 2002, the placement of technology professionals in key project and management consulting roles has remained most relevant to The Carrera Agency.
 The past seventeen years taught us to do many things well, and this includes engaging top talent.
 This as a primary function of talent management, one that our boutique agency is entrusted with by Fortune 1000 organizations for their technology and digital consulting needs.
-To satisfy this requirement, every talent manager uses a personal approach and puts the individual at the center of every touch point.
+To satisfy this requirement, every talent manager uses a personal approach and puts the individual at the center of every touchpoint.

 Our Talent Managers prefer to network with technology professionals long-term and present them for relevant opportunities.
 Some factors that determine relevance are skills, cultural fit, performance record, compensation, and location.
 We also work with people to uncover positions that match their goals and objectives, rather than try to manufacture a fit where it does not exist.